 The technology is what makes these machines as precise as they are.
 In the past, it required human labor to make the parts.
 The tolerance had to be manually measured which means that there could be some errors involved since the measurement devices couldn’t get that accurate.

 These days, CNC machines use more technology.
 The use of software for control and monitoring has made huge progress with regard to precision manufacturing.
 The operator of the machine now is responsible solely for making sure the software is working and that the machine is not malfunctioning in any way.
 It is a far more automated process.
+For instance, one of the essential applications of these innovative machines is CNC punching.

 Accuracy and precision